-The DNA project is willing to pay the testing costs for any male Zielke who has known Mennonite ancestry and can reliably trace their ancestry back at least 150 years.
+The DNA project is willing to cover the costs the testing costs for any male Zielke who has known Mennonite ancestry and can reliably trace their ancestry back at least 150 years.
 If you are unable to trace your Lemke ancestry back that far please contact gpenner@uoguelph.ca for help.